truenas/documentation/content/SCALE/SCALEUIReference/Storage/Pools/DatasetsScreensScale.md

 {{< toc >}}

+The **Datasets** screen and widgets display information about datasets, provide access to data management functions, indicate the dataset roles and what services use the dataset, show the encryption status, and the permissions the dataset has in place.
-The **Datasets** screen and widgets displays information about datasets, data management, and dataset roles, encryption, and permissions.
-The screen focuses on managing data including user and group quotas, snapshots and other data protection measures, and it provides access to manage both datasets and zvols.
+The screen focus is on managing data storage including user and group quotas, and snapshots and other data protection measures.

-The **Datasets** screen displays the **No Datasets** screen with a **Create Pool** button in the center of the screen until you add a pool and the first root or parent dataset.
+The **Datasets** screen displays the **No Datasets** screen with a **Create Pool** button in the center of the screen until you add a pool and the first root dataset.

 ![DatasetsScreenBeforeAddingAPool](/images/SCALE/22.12/DatasetsScreenBeforeAddingAPool.png "Datasets Screen Add Pool")

-After creating a dataset, the screen displays a tree table with parent and child datasets (or zvols) on the left side of the screen and a set of dataset widgets in the **Details for *datasetnam*** area on the right side of the screen.
+After creating a dataset, the left side of the screen displays a tree table where any parent or child datasets (or zvols) are listed.
+The right side of the sceen displays a set of dataset widgets in the **Details for *datasetnam*** area.

 ![DatasetsScreenAfterAddingAPool](/images/SCALE/22.12/DatasetsScreenAfterAddingAPool.png "Datasets Screen With a Pool")